FAQs / Patient Information

 Do you bulk bill physiotherapy appointment?

-No. If you have a GP care plan (GPMP)/EPC/TCA, we can process your Medicare rebate ($60.35, subject to change) back into your bank account at time of payment.
+No. If you have a GP chronic condition management plan (GPCCMPs from 1st July 2025, previously known as EPC, TCA), we can process your Medicare rebate ($61.80, subject to change) back into your bank account at time of payment.
 You will need to pay in full for the treatment fee.
-Please bring along your Medicare card and a debit card to your sessions.
+Please bring along your Medicare card and a debit card (to receive rebate) to your sessions.

 Do you have a cancellation policy?

-If you do not show up to your scheduled appointment or cancel without 24-hour notice, you will be charged a non-attendance fee because not showing up is an inconvenience to the business and other patients.
-Thank you for understanding.
+Yes.
+If you do not show up to your scheduled appointment or cancel without 24-hour notice, you will be charged a non-attendance/late cancellation fee $55.
 How to combat this?
-Simply show up or give us a call a day ahead.
+Simply show up or give us a call/text/email a day ahead.

 Can a physiotherapist refer for imaging/scans?